Gerd Althoff: Conflict

-Since the 1980s Gerd Althoff has taken a lead in the German-speaking world in research on medieval conflict management and conflict resolution.
+Since the 1980s Althoff has taken a lead in the German-speaking world in research on medieval conflict management and conflict resolution.
 He has followed the increasingly mainstream Anglo-American insight that accords an important role to conflicts that were managed and resolved without reference to the kings' courts, and he has accepted that rituals, gestures and ceremonies all play an important role.
 He has also developed his ideas in the context of medieval statehood as more broadly understood.
 Althoff and Hagen Keller highlighted the impossibility of trying to describe the tenth-century Ottonian state through the elements and categories characteristic of the twentieth-century state, since in most respects the tenth century managed without using written documents, without "state institutions", without agreed and regulated competences and responsibilities and – most importantly – without the ruler enjoying anything close to a monopoly on violence.
 Even more obviously than in the earlier Carolingian period, the king's power and authority in the tenth century was based on his own personality, because consensus derived from his meetings and other, mostly public, interactions with the leading members of the leading families.
 For leadership and resolution of conflict a succession of public spectacles and events, combined with symbolic messaging and ritualised chains of communications were often effective.
 From this central importance of personal connection and symbolic forms of communication, Althoff derived his thesis of "Ottonian kingship without the state", which he pointedly contrasted with the previous century's "Carolingian statehood".
 Althoff set out to answer the question of how "kingship" could function in an age without fixed written norms.
 He comes back to the firm conclusion that conflict management cannot be explained in terms of modern thinking, involving state institutions and written laws.
 Instead, "unwritten rules of the game" emerged in the tenth and eleventh centuries, which were hardly less binding on the parties involved than the body of written laws on which the modern state is based.
 An important starting point for sharing his insights on conflict in the medieval period was the lecture "Royal Rule and Conflict Behaviour in the Tenth and Eleventh centuries" which Althoff delivered at the 1988 "German Historians' Day" conference at Bamberg (of which he was himself one of the organisers).
 The lectures delivered at the conference were published in Frühmittelalterliche Studien during 1989.